freqtrade/freqtrade/docs/webhook-config.md

 * `open_date`
 * `close_date`

-### Webhooksellfill
+### Webhookexitfill

-The fields in `webhook.webhooksellfill` are filled when the bot fills a sell order (closes a Trae).
+The fields in `webhook.webhookexitfill` are filled when the bot fills a exit order (closes a Trade).
 Parameters are filled using string.format.
 Possible parameters are:

 * `trade_id`